One of the best winter activites in Northern Norway is to see the reindeer in Tromsø. Here’s exactly how to do that!

 They’ve populated this part of the world for thousands of years; and they were tragically oppressed throughout history, which meant that their settlements moved further north.

-Today, Sami culture is celebrated – although of course there is always more to learn – and Sami people live around the country, although their culture is most celebrated in the north.
+Today, Sami culture is celebrated – although of course there is always more to learn – and Sami people live around the country, although their culture is most prevalent in the north.

 Reindeer are also native to this part of the world, and Sami people traditionally relied on these animals for food, clothing, and transportation.
 Over thousands of years, the animals have become domesticated and nowadays, only Sami people can own reindeer.